aislandmin/testimonials-slider/README.md

 Your users should be able to:

 - View the optimal layout for the component depending on their device's screen size;
-- Navigate the slider using either their mouse/trackpad or keyboard;
+- Navigate the slider using either their mouse;

 ## Table of contents